Fares El-Bakh: Olympics

 He initially placed eighth at the men's 85 kg event at the 2016 Summer Olympics, but was updated to seventh after the original bronze medalist Gabriel Sîncrăian failed a drug test in October of that year.

 At the 2020 Summer Olympics in Tokyo, he competed in the 96 kg category.
 After the snatch portion of the competition, he was in fourth place with a 177 kg lift, although the difference between first and fifth place was just 2 kg.
 In the clean & jerk section, he attempted his first lift after every competitor had finished their lifts.
 He successfully lifted 217 kg, clinching the gold medal, he followed himself with an Olympic record lift of 225 kg, which gave him a total of 402 kg (also an Olympic record).
 He attempted, but failed a world record lift of 232 kg, his total of 402 kg was 15 kg greater than the silver and bronze medalists.
 With his Olympic gold, he became the first Qatari Olympic Champion, regardless of sport.

+In August 2024, he competed in the men's 102 kg event at the 2024 Summer Olympics held in Paris, France.
+He failed three attempts to lift 178 kg in the Snatch and he did not compete in the Clean & Jerk.

 World Championships

 In 2017 he moved up to the 94 kg category and competed at the 2017 World Weightlifting Championships, where he won a silver medal in the clean & jerk and originally placed fourth overall, but was upgraded to a bronze medal in the total after the original silver medalist Aurimas Didžbalis was disqualified after failing a drug test.

-The next year he competed in the 2018 World Weightlifting Championships, where he a bronze medal in the clean & jerk portion in the new 96 kg category.
+The next year he competed in the 2018 World Weightlifting Championships, where he won a bronze medal in the clean & jerk portion in the new 96 kg category.
 During the competition he set a new junior world record in the clean and jerk.